 Only that this one, Tiberio Claudius Nero, allegedly messed up by drugs, alcohol and a pathological fear of being assassinated, gave up the world he ruled for a tiny island he was going to change forever.
-To this day, the inhabitants think poorly about him and the unimaginable cruelty the locals of the time endured in the decade he spent in Capri is still indelible from memory.
+To this day, the inhabitants think poorly about him.
+The unimaginable cruelty the locals endured in the decade he spent in Capri is still indelible from memory.

 Imagine you were the tenth child of a poor farmer who lived in Capri two thousand years ago.
 And a psycho with absolute power was building a palace next to your father’s farmland!

 The man who was denied love over family interests and state politics (source: Augustus, by Pat Southern) might have just turned into a degenerate perverted sociopath once he held the reins of the greatest empire known on earth.
 Power does change people.
 What else could have inspired such horrible chronicles?

 Of course, there is a debate that Suetonius was not even contemporary with the emperor and based his histories on gossip.
 I believe that there is never smoke without fire.
 You believe what you want!
 Roman brutality is common knowledge.